Road Bike Tires

 Road bike tires

-Road bike tires and wheels are pretty much of universal size unlike mountain bike tires.
+Road bike tires and wheels are pretty much of universal size, unlike mountain bike tires.
 Wheel size is 700c and tire sizes range typically from 22mm to 32mm.
 Road tires are also called “slicks” because they feature a smooth tread surface which offers the highest contact area with the ground on smooth surfaces.
 This ratio provides good levels of rolling resistance and grip.
-Tire pressure, thread count, rubber compounds and tire width are also important factors influencing the grip of a road bike tire.
-Nowadays, most road bike tires come with some additional puncture protection be it in the form of a sub-tread layer, puncture protection belt or more rubber.
-The challenge for producers is to create one that won’t add weight to the tire or ruin the rolling resistance and the possible speed ultimately.
-The three basic tire interface designs:- Clincher – needs an inner tube to hold the air and the tire actually envelopes the tube and presses against the rim.
-The biggest advantages of this type of tire is that the inner tube stays easily accessible for patching a punctured hole, or even changing the tube.
-They are a standard when weight, stability and safety are concerned.
+Tire pressure, thread count, rubber compounds, and tire width are also important factors influencing the grip of a road bike tire.